andrew/ultimate-awesome/README.md

 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.
-- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - [TKDE'25] This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
-Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-react-context](https://github.com/diegohaz/awesome-react-context) - 😎 A curated list of stuff related to the new React Context API.
 - [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
 - [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).